rominronin/rominronin.github.io/_posts/2024/sonic-mustang-bridge-mod.md

 ![Sonic Mustang - Bride Mod: fig 10](../../media/2024/02/sonic-mustang-bridge-mod-10.jpeg "Sonic Mustang: Bridge Mod, fig 10")

-I was **really** happy with the early result, so much so that I basically jumped straight in to the actual body.
+I was **really** happy with the early result, so much so that I basically jumped straight in to routing the actual body.

 ![Sonic Mustang - Bride Mod: fig 11](../../media/2024/02/sonic-mustang-bridge-mod-11.jpeg "Sonic Mustang: Bridge Mod, fig 11")

 With more time (and patience), and certainly if I were doing this more often, I would prepare a template to guide the router.

 As I was excitable and impatient, I did the first 2-3 passes by hand-eye coordination alone (all those year of playing video games have certainly proved useful in my adult life).

 ![Sonic Mustang - Bride Mod: fig 12](../../media/2024/02/sonic-mustang-bridge-mod-12.jpeg "Sonic Mustang: Bridge Mod, fig 12")

-At that point I had enough depth for  the flush trim bit to catch, and the remaining passes were over pretty quickly.
+After 2-3 passes, I had enough depth for the flush trim bit to catch, the remaining passes were over pretty quickly.

 Another item for list of things I would do differently: buy a workshop hoover - I connect my handheld Bosch hoover to the router, which worked very well, but I'm pretty sure I've killed the filters in doing so!